amirmohan/amirmohan.github.io/about.md

 <hr>

 <p align="justify"> <font color="red"> <b>Announcement: We have openings for PhD students to start in Spring or Fall 2023.</b> We are a group passionate about ML/AI, their mathematical foundations, and cutting edge applications in science.
-If you also share our interest towards ML/AI please email me your CV and a summary of your interests to <b> amiralia@gatech.edu</b>.
-I accept students from the following programs: ECE, ML, Bioinformatics, and Interdisciplirnay Bioengineering PhD programs. </font> <p>
+If you share our interest towards ML/AI and have a strong programing or mathematical background, please email me your CV and a summary of your interests to <b> amiralia@gatech.edu</b>.
+I accept students from the following programs: ECE, ML, Bioinformatics, and Interdisciplinary Bioengineering PhD programs. </font> <p>

 <hr>